-One of the most interesting statistics that this site's tracking software has brought to light is that visitors have come from over 140 countries (April 2012).
+One of the most interesting statistics that this site's tracking software has brought to light is that visitors have come from over 140 countries (May 2013).
 The majority of visitors were from bowls-playing countries and most will have arrived via a link or search engine, but the remainder will probably have found the site out of curiosity or by mistake.
-To many, bowls will probably be totally unknown, or at best poorly understood, and this has been borne out by a number of emails.
+To many, bowls will probably be totally unknown, or at best poorly understood.
 So, in the hope that such visitors in the future will alight on this page and learn a little about our game and its various versions, and for anyone else who's interested, I've put together some brief notes and links on codes of bowls played in England; if I've omitted any please .

 Don't overlook the laws of these codes under 'Laws and Rules' (horizontal menu above).